shivamnsingh/learning-journey-ml/notes/learnings.md

 - Use `transform` only on testing data

 ## 4. Coding Practice
 - Convert repeated code into functions for reusability, clean structure, and scalability

+## 5. Concept I Keep Forgetting
+- Bias is the difference between expected model prediction and true value
+- Variance = how much your prediction “jumps” when data changes
+- High Bias + Low Variance (Underfitting)
+- Low Bias + High Variance (Overfitting)
+- Low Bias + Low Variance (Ideal model)